How do I treat Obstructive Sleep Apnea?

-CPAP Therapy is the most widely prescribed therapy for treating obstructive sleep apnea.
+CPAP Therapy – This is the most widely prescribed therapy for treating obstructive sleep apnea.

 CPAP stands for continuous positive airway pressure, and the therapy is delivered via a CPAP mask that connects to a CPAP device.
 CPAP therapy is still considered the ‘gold standard’ in obstructive sleep apnea therapy and is extremely low risk, non-invasive, and easy to use therapy option.
 CPAP therapy is effective for all severities of obstructive sleep apnoea.
 It is recommended that CPAP trial is done before purchasing a devise for long term use.

-Mandibular Advancement Splints (MAS) or dental splints need to be fitted by a dentist that specialises in MAS.
-While this therapy is suitable for some people, it is important that the effectiveness of the treatment is assessed through a trial device, before committing to purchasing a long term device.
+Mandibular Advancement Splints (MAS) or dental splints need to be fitted by a dentist that specialises in MAS and is overseeing the treatment.
+While this option is suitable for some people, it is important that the effectiveness of the treatment is assessed through a follow-up sleep test.

 Provent Therapy can be an effective treatment option for simple snoring and mild to moderate sleep apnoea.